OluwatoyosiSadiq/Amazon-Sales-Report-/README.md

 - Courier Status: Status of the courier.

 - Qty: Quantity of the product.
+-
 - Amount: Amount of the sale.

 - B2B: Business to business sale.

 - Currency: The currency used for the sale.

+### Skills include;
+  - Databricks
+  - Data analysis and exploration
+  - Data cleaning and transformation
+  - Data visualization